 - wet cell batteries

 Please refer to the Waste Disposal and Recycling Options Chart for information on disposing or recycling various materials, including those listed above.

-On October 7, 2014, a new fee structure was added for customers transporting large quantities of waste (> 300 tonnes per month).
+General disposal fees are provided in the table below.
+There is a fee structure for customers transporting large quantities of waste (> 300 tonnes per month).
 The complete modified fee structure can be referred to in Schedule "E" of the Solid Waste Collection and Disposal Bylaw link at the bottom of the page.

 |Type of Material||Fee*||Unit|